AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

     <a class="flex-sm-fill text-sm-center nav-link disabled" href="#" tabindex="-1" aria-disabled="true">Disabled</a>
 </nav>
 ```
+(See this code example in my accompanying [nav-tabs-examples-3.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navs_and_Tabs/nav-tabs-examples-3.html) file.)

 ## Regarding accessiblity

 If you're using navs to provide a navigation bar, be sure to add a `role="navigation"` to the most logical parent container of the `<ul>`, or wrap a `<nav>` element around the whole navigation.
 Do not add the role to the `<ul>` itself, as this would prevent it from being announced as an actual list by assistive technologies.

 Note that navigation bars, even if visually styled as tabs with the `.nav-tabs` class, should **not** be given `role="tablist"`, `role="tab"`, or `role="tabpanel"` attributes.
 These are only appropriate for dynamic tabbed interfaces, as described in the [WAI ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/#tabpanel).
-See [JavaScript behavior](#javascript-behavior) for dynamic tabbed interfaces in this section for an example.
+See [JavaScript behavior](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Navs_and_Tabs#javascript-behavior) for dynamic tabbed interfaces in this section for an example.
 Thee `aria-current` attribute is not necessary on dynamic tabbed interfaces since Bootstrap's JavaScript handles the selected state by adding `aria-selected="true"` on the active tab.

 ## Using dropdowns

-Add dropdown menus with a little extra HTML and the [dropdowns JavaScript plugin](#dropdowns).
+Add dropdown menus with a little extra HTML and the [dropdowns JavaScript plugin](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Dropdowns#usage).

 ### Tabs with dropdowns